Many Medical Procedures Come With Significant Risks

 In some cases, certain patients are at higher risk of infection or complications after a medical procedure due to pre-existing conditions.
 Common conditions like hypertension may place a patient at slightly higher risk of complications, while other conditions like COPD can place a patient at very high risk of complications.

-Injuries After a Risky Procedure are Not Necessarily the Result of Medical Negligence
+Injuries After Risky Medical Procedures are Not Necessarily the Result of Medical Negligence

 To be clear, depending upon the specific procedure and the patient, a procedure may come with particular risks that are not avoidable even if a healthcare provider takes all reasonable precautions.
 Accordingly, in some of these situations where a risky procedure results in undesired consequences, a patient may not necessarily have a malpractice case.